 It’s not the most flattering image, but this picture of me, kitted out for a board boat safari on the western Norwegian fjords, always makes me smile.
 It was taken in February, and the boat was low to the water so the wind chill took temperatures well below zero.
 I had six layers on, including a ski jacket and salopettes, special-issue woollen thermals, and a waterproof thermal suit that would auto-inflate if I fell into the fjord.
 Talk about Michelin Woman.

 What’s your go-to dinner party anecdote about your travels?

 Oh dear.
 I lost my iphone in the Norwegian fjord.
 You’ll see from the picture above, just how bundled up I was.
 I could barely move!
 I’d been taking a video of some porpoises, swimming around our board boat – and then, the phone just slipped from my hands.
 I blame the fact that it was minus ten degrees, and I’d had to take off my three layers of thermal gloves to use the phone.
 Slippery iphones, and frozen fingers are not a good combination!
 The phone dropped before anyone could catch it, and all we could do was watch it slowly sink, into the inky black, ancient waters….

 Which Bookings For You villa tempts you the most?

 After having seen all the trulli in Puglia’s town of Alberobello, I’m now desperate to stay in one.
-We fell in love with the white city of Ostuni while we were there, so Trullo Aurora, set in an Ostuni village, would be a good base to see more of the place.
+We fell in love with the white city of Ostuni while we were there, so Trullo Nicola, set near Ostuni, would be a good base to see more of the place.

 And finally, do you have a favourite saying or quote about travel or sightseeing?